sagar4458/intelligent-roadeye/README.md

 > Upload a road image or video.
 Get real-time crack and pothole detection with a live analysis dashboard — severity scoring, defect distribution and trend charts.

 Originally built for the Amaravati Drone Summit 2024 *(2nd Runner-up)*.
-Rebuilt from scratch in June 2026 with a properly merged and balanced dataset, PyTorch GPU training and a fully redesigned real-time dashboard.
+Rebuilt in June 2026, PyTorch GPU training and a fully redesigned real-time dashboard.

 ---